Eidoo (EDO) Price Hits $0.75 on Major Exchanges

-Eidoo (EDO) traded flat against the dollar during the 1-day period ending at 15:00 PM Eastern on July 9th.
-During the last week, Eidoo has traded flat against the dollar.
-Eidoo has a market cap of $43.06 million and $597,644.00 worth of Eidoo was traded on exchanges in the last day.
-One Eidoo coin can currently be bought for approximately $0.75 or 0.00007978 BTC on cryptocurrency exchanges.
+Eidoo (EDO) traded flat against the US dollar during the 1 day period ending at 10:00 AM Eastern on July 10th.
+One Eidoo coin can now be purchased for about $0.75 or 0.00007978 BTC on exchanges.
+During the last week, Eidoo has traded flat against the US dollar.
+Eidoo has a market capitalization of $43.06 million and $597,644.00 worth of Eidoo was traded on exchanges in the last day.

 Here is how other cryptocurrencies have performed during the last day: